Helperbird/website/src/pages/help/introduction/how-to-login-to-helperbird.md

 header: true
 updated: false
 layout: templates/new/help/post-new.html
 title: How to Login to Helperbird
 description: Discover how to log in to Helperbird to access your Pro features.
+keywords:
-keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

 youtubeId: vwT8SAJfU3E
 cardTitle: How to Log in to Helperbird
 featureDescription: Discover how to log in to Helperbird to access your Pro features.
+headerTags:
+  [
-headerTags: [ { tag: "log-in-with-email", title: "Email login" },{ tag: "log-in-with-subscription-key", title: "Subscription key" },{ tag: "video-tutorial", title: "Video Tutorial" } ]
+    { tag: 'log-in-with-email', title: 'Email login' }, { tag: 'log-in-with-subscription-key', title: 'Subscription key' }, { tag: 'video-tutorial', title: 'Video Tutorial' }
+  ]
 tags: introduction
 date: 2016-01-01
 url: help/how-to-login-to-helperbird/
 permalink: help/how-to-login-to-helperbird/
+redirect_from:
+  [
+    /login/,
+    /support/how-to-login-into-helperbird/,
+    /help/helperbird-for-ios-ipad-iphone-is-missing-features/
-redirect_from: [/login/, /support/how-to-login-into-helperbird/, /help/helperbird-for-ios-ipad-iphone-is-missing-features/ ]
+  ]
 ---

-Welcome to our guide on logging in to Helperbird.
+## Welcome to our guide on logging in to Helperbird.
 Whether you're using email login or a subscription key, follow these simple steps to access all your Pro features.
----

 ## Log in with Email